Get a demo of Culture Amp

 How does China (1000-5000) compare?

-People in China (1000-5000) were much more positive than average regarding Company Performance, Voice, and Action.
+People in China (1000-5000) were much more positive than average regarding Leadership, Action, and Feedback & Recognition.

 People working in China (1000-5000) are more engaged than Benelux, DACH, Central Europe, and Nordic.

-The highest scoring question for China (1000-5000) had 94% of people agreeing that they know what they need to do to be successful in their role (+7% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for China (1000-5000) had 96% of people agreeing that they know how their work contributes to the goals of %[Company]% (+7% compared to overall) while they were generally most positive about Voice.

-People in China (1000-5000) were generally least favourable about Company Performance, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 11% of people disagreeing (-12% below average).
+People in China (1000-5000) were generally least favourable about Leadership, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 11% of people disagreeing (-12% below average).

 How long do people stay?